beast911/practice-ds/README.md

 - **[862.
 Shortest Subarray with Sum at Least K]** Given an integer array nums and an integer k, return the length of the shortest non-empty subarray of nums with a sum of at least k.
 If there is no such subarray, return -1.[**Learned**](leetcode/shortestSubarray.js)

+- **[76.
+Minimum Window Substring]** Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
+If there is no such substring, return the empty string "".[**Learned**](leetcode/minWindow.js)

 </p>
 </details>